Fort Hays State University MSW Program Mission Statement:

 SOCW 840 Generalist Social Work Field Practicum I (Fall)

-This course is the first of two field practicum experiences that students are required to complete during the foundation year of the MSW Program.
+This course is the first of two field practicum experiences that students are required to complete during the generalist year of the MSW Program.
 This course provides social work majors with supervised learning experiences from a licensed social worker within approved social welfare agencies.
-A practice course accompanies this practicum in order to enable students to integrate and apply classroom learning in the field setting.
-An ethnocultural practice perspective is emphasized.
-Students work closely with the Field Practicum Director to identify their preferred practice population, preferred agencies, and the geographical area where they want to complete the practicum.
-Student are required to begin this practicum experience the same week that other MSW courses begin in the fall semester.
-A minimum of 200 hours of field practicum experience are required during the fall semester.
+Students must be concurrently enrolled in the SOCW 830 Generalist Social Work Practice I course in order to integrate and apply classroom learning in the field setting.
+Students failing the SOCW 840 Generalist Social Work Field Practicum I course will not be allowed to enroll in the SOCW 835 Generalist Social Work Practice II course and the SOCW 845 Generalist Social Work Field Practicum II course until the SOCW 830 Generalist Social Work Practice I was successfully completed.
+Students work closely with the MSW Field Director to identify their preferred practice population, preferred agencies, and the geographical area where they want to complete the practicum.
+Students are required to begin this practicum experience the same week that other MSW courses begin in the Fall semester.
+A minimum of 200 hours of field practicum experience is required during the Fall and semester (minimum of 12-14 hours/week).

 SOCW 845 Generalist Social Work Field Practicum II (Spring)

 This course is the second of two field practicum experiences that students are required to complete during the generalist year of the MSW Program.
 This course provides social work majors with supervised learning experiences from a licensed social worker within approved social welfare agencies.
-Students will be concurrently registered in the SOCW 835 Generalist Social Work Practice II: Mezzo/Macro Skills course in order to enable the students to integrate and apply classroom learning in the field setting.
-Students are expected to use this course to build from the first field practicum course.
-A minimum of 200 hours of field practicum experience are required during the spring semester.
+Students must be concurrently enrolled in the SOCW 835 Generalist Social Work Practice II course in order to enable the students to integrate and apply classroom learning in the field setting.
+Students failing SOCW 845 (Generalist Social Work Field Practicum II) will not be allowed to enroll in the Advanced year until SOCW 845 (Generalist Social Work Field Practicum II) is successfully completed.
+Students are expected to use this course to build on the first field practicum course.
+An ethnocultural practice perspective is emphasized.
+Students work closely with the MSW Field Director to identify their preferred practice population, preferred agencies, and the geographical area where they want to complete the practicum.
+Students are required to begin this practicum experience the same week that other MSW courses begin in the Spring semester.
+A minimum of 200 hours of field practicum experience is required during the Spring semester (minimum of 12-14 hours/week).
+You are not allowed to carry over extra hours from the fall semester over into the spring semester to count as part of your minimum 200 hours during your spring practicum experience.

 SOCW 850 Assessment and Treatment of Mental Disorders I (Summer)